-An applicant is prohibited from contacting peer reviewers.
+An applicant is prohibited from contacting AHA and CHF peer reviewers.
 This is a form of scientific misconduct and will result in removal of the application from funding consideration and institutional notification of misconduct.

 AHA reserves the right to an initial triage, whereby a minimum of half of the submissions may be triaged.
-Of the remaining applications that will be peer reviewed, up to half will be triaged and will receive reviewer comments.
+All applications will receive reviewer comments.

 To judge the merit of the application, reviewers will comment on the following criteria.
 Please address these in your proposal.
+Each criterion will account for the percentages noted below and contribute to the overall score.